NVIDIA/MatX/docs_input/basics/datatype.rst

 Data Types
 ##########

-MatX attempts to use the default C++ type system rules whereever possible; the inner types of operators should behave identically to normal C++ rules.
+MatX attempts to use the default C++ type system rules wherever possible; the inner types of operators should behave identically to normal C++ rules.
 For example, assigning a tensor of type double to a tensor of type float will have the same implications as assigning the simple data types to each other.
 For example: